crypticcrafter91/web3-plugin-sign/README.md

 This plugin is a web3.js plugin for the Sign Protocol.
 It allows you to interact with the [Sign Protocol](https://sign.global/) using web3.js.

+### Features

+- Get the contract address of the Sign Protocol for the current network or a specific chain ID.
+- Schema Registrations
+- Attestations

 ## Installation

 ```bash